kvakvs/beam-wisdoms/docs/source/otp-cpp-ramblings.rst

-For example: wrapping ``Eterm`` into a class will not affect its memory and code footprint, but give full control to the developer on how the type is convertable, what goes in and how it comes out, how to copy it, what to do when the type is destroyed, also will allow to group all tool macros and functions inside that class.
+For example: wrapping ``Eterm`` into a class will not affect its memory and code footprint, but give full control to the developer on how the type is convertible, what goes in and how it comes out, how to copy it, what to do when the type is destroyed, also will allow to group all tool macros and functions inside that class.
 [Code is as fast as in C]